What is it all about?

 Am I eligible?

 For most destinations you must hold an EU passport, have completed at least two years of university, and be a native-level speaker of English.
 Further criteria apply.
-For some countries there is additional eligibility requirements, please also check each country page carefully before applying.

 Why become an English language assistant?